This article was originally published in December 2015. It was last updated in August 2023.

-Grab a pint of: Bang Bang, Hazy IPA made with El Dorado hops along with Mosaic and Citra hops (7.3% ABV) Full beer list
+Grab a pint of: Bang Bang, a hazy IPA made with El Dorado hops along with Mosaic and Citra hops (7.3% ABV)

 Birdsong’s 30-barrel brewhouse and taproom opened in 2011 and has since become a go-to for unfiltered, American-style ale.

 The vibe: Expect a laid-back neighborhood feel.
 They have a nice patio space for warm weather days.

 Grab a pint of: Higher Ground IPA, a West Coast-inspired IPA made with grapefruit and honeysuckle flavors (7% ABV)